Entrepreneurship

 Wrapping Up

 Another major attribute of an entrepreneur is that the individual knows how to take risks and strategize accordingly for the success of the business.
-What is your own definition of entrepreneur and entrepreneurship?
+What is your own definition of an entrepreneur and entrepreneurship?
 Share your idea with us in the comments section below.

 Read Also: